paulmillr/scure-btc-signer/README.md

 ### P2TR-MS (Taproot M-of-N multisig)

 M-of-N single leaf TapRoot multisig (`<PubKeys[0]> CHECKSIG [<PubKeys[1:n]> CHECKSIGADD] <M> NUMEQUAL`)

+**_NOTE_**: By default we don't accept duplicate public keys, to avoid creating wrong multisig by mistake.
+However there is a flag: allowSamePubkeys, in case you really need that.
+Valid use-case: `2-of-[A,A,B,C]`, can be signed by `A or (B and C)`.

 **_NOTE_**: experimental, use at your own risk.